• Home

 Shared Care

-Shared Care Pathway – £65 Registration Fee
+Shared Care Pathway – £90 Registration Fee (includes VAT)

 Our Shared Care Pathway is for UK clients aged 18+ who want their NHS GP to take on prescribing, with support and treatment oversight from our multidisciplinary team (MDT).
 This can make ongoing care more affordable while maintaining regular monitoring and professional oversight.